dsrw/enu/docs/book/intro/multiplayer.md

 ## Warning!

-Enu's multiplayer is insecure.
+Enu's multiplayer is completely insecure!
 A bad actor could delete or steal your data by connecting to your Enu server, or if you connect to theirs.
-This will be fixed, but for now it's important to only connect to Enu players you trust, or to use a device with no important data.
+This will be fixed, but for now it's important to only connect with Enu players you trust, or to use a device with no important data.